zebular13/connectthedots/HOLs/Devices/GatewayConnectedDevices/Arduino UNO/Weather/WeatherSheildJson/README.md

 However, when it comes to the "Internet of Things", the Arduino has some limitations

 - It has relatively low processing power and memory.
-- It has not built-in communication capabilities other that Serial.
+- It has no built-in communication capabilities other that Serial (No Ethernet, WiFi, Bluetooth, etc).

 The limitied processing power makes it difficult for it to participate in the secure protocols (AMQPS, HTTPS, SSL, etc) that enterprise grade IoT solutions require.

-The limited communications means that we need to either add communication capabilities to it (like WiFi, Ethernet, Bluetooth, etc) , or better yet we could  connect it via a USB-to-Serial connection to a more powerful "gateway" device which handles the secure protocols and Internet communications.
+The limited communications means that we need to either add communication capabilities to it (like Ethernet, WiFi, Bluetooth, etc) , or better yet we could  connect it via a USB-to-Serial connection to a more powerful "gateway" device which handles the secure protocols and Internet communications.

 In this lab, we'll implement the code that allows the Arduino to read and package Sensor data, the publish it over a serial connection.
 We'll then connected it to a Raspberry Pi "Gateway" via a USB-to-Serial connection and allow the Raspberry Pi to encrypt and transmit the messages to Azure.
 We'll implement the Raspberry Pi Gateway Service in another lab.